IMPROV IS THE ART OF CREATING THEATER ON THE SPOT.

 Working together, players learn how to discover scenes and characters that have never existed before, and will never exist again.
 In our classes, we teach and practice the skills that help players do this successfully every time they perform.

 All improv, no matter what form it takes, revolves around the central idea of “Yes, and…” At Playgrounded, we believe this means embracing others’ ideas and activating them.
 Our classes use theater games and focused acting exercises to hone each player’s ownership of this core belief.
-We explore a variety of skills including active listening, hard support, honest emotional response, and intelligent play that empower our students to become well-rounded players who carry a solid theoretical understanding of improv, a well-stocked tool belt of theatrical skills, and an ownership of their individuality.
+We explore a variety of skills including active listening, hard support, honest emotional response, and intelligent play that empower our students to become well-rounded players who carry a solid theoretical understanding of improv, a well-stocked tool belt of theatrical skills, and ownership of their individuality.

 In class, players drill improv skills so that they can become second nature.
 This allows players to bond with their peers while they learn to develop their unique comedic voices.
 Unlike standup, which relies heavily on making jokes to get laughs, improv’s comedy comes out of the relationship between players in a scene.
 Improv teams don’t have stars; rather they succeed as a collective.
 Good improvisers are excellent actors who make their scene partners look great!